flyingcircusio/fc-nixos/doc/src/mysql.md

 ## Interaction

-You can find the password for the MySQL root user in {file}`/etc/local/mysql.passwd`.
+You can find the password for the MySQL *root* user in {file}`/etc/local/mysql.passwd`.
 Service users can read the password file.

-Service users can use {command}`sudo -iu mysql` to access the MySQL super user account to perform administrative commands and log files in {file}`/var/log/mysql`.
+Service users can use {command}`sudo -iu mysql` to access the MySQL *root* account to perform administrative commands and log files in {file}`/var/log/mysql`.
 To connect to the local MySQL server, run {command}`mysql` as *mysql* user: